CSCfi/csc-user-guide/docs/support/conda.md

 ## What is conda

 [Conda] is a software install tool that can manage software dependencies.
+It allows you to easily create and manage your own software environment(s).
 It is a bit similar to yum or apt, plus python virtual environments, if you are familiar with those.
 Conda

-- can be used to install packages in any language
+- Conda packages can install software written in any language
 - works the same in Linux, Mac OS and Windows
 - works the same in machines from laptops to large clusters
 - packages contain pre-compiled binaries, and the recipe they we built with